CBD oil vs hemp seed oil

 - CBD oil may be listed as: cannabidiol, PCR hemp extract (phytocannabinoid rich hemp extract) or full-spectrum hemp.

 Have you got any more questions about CBD oil or hemp seed oil?
 Let us know in the comments below or on our social media and we’ll get back to you with some answers.

 We only recommend taking CBD or hemp oil following a consultation with a medical professional, and cannot and do not advise patients on the recreational use of any cannabis-based products.

 At The Medical Cannabis Clinics, our GMC registered specialists will identify the appropriate cannabis medicine care plan and products for patients following a comprehensive assessment which includes an in-depth evaluation of the main symptoms being targeted, current medications, pattern of symptoms and lifestyle factors such as safety-sensitive occupations.

 They will also monitor and adjust the medication on a regular basis to ensure the best effect with fewest side effects.
 There is also a carefully designed process in place to monitor patients’ well-being, with follow-up appointments after a week and then every month, for three months after receiving a prescription.

-To register for treatment with our specialists click here
+To book an appointment with on of our specialists click here.